Cone 10 Clay, Glaze and Reduction Firing, October 9-12, 26-30

 This class is designed for intermediate to advanced students who have knowledge of throwing/handbuilding and a basic understanding of the firing process.
 If you are concerned whether this class is right for you, please contact the Center and discuss you’re experience with our Ceramics Studio Manager, Cory Potrafka.

-UPDATE: We are now offering either portion this class individually.
-If you would like to take the intermediate wheel throwing class with Abby Reczek but are not yet ready to tackle the gas kiln firing, you can sign up for just this portion by clicking here.
-If you are already satisfied with your throwing skills but have a keen interest in learning the intricacies of reduction firing in a large gas kiln then you can sign up for just that portion by clicking here.
-Please read very carefully the requirements for taking the cone 10 glaze & gas firing class alone.
+UPDATE: The intermediate wheel throwing class with Abby Reczek is no longer available but the gas kiln firing portion is.
+You can sign up for just the gas kiln firing portion by clicking here.
+Please read very carefully the requirements for taking the cone 10 glaze & gas firing class.

 Minimum Age: 18 and older or with special permission by instructor